xavierdpt/endometriose/session3/endo2.md

 - This program should be run after `file-initializer.js` has created the empty subtopic files and all JSON files have been properly configured with `subtopic_file` fields

+Read this document and fill the Pathophysiological Analysis section, do not use web search.

+Use fetch webpage and perform the assessesment for reference 1 (one paragraph).

 # Synthesis and Conclusions